Contents

 This section outlines the configuration options available within VoiceGuide to allow the user to explicitly specify the individual settings on outgoing calls.

 Most of these requirements relate to the structure and the information contained within the "Setup" message sent to the switch when a new call is made.
-VoiceGuide for Dialogic offers the use extensive control over the information sent within the Setup message, allowing easy configuration of the system to match requirements of the Telco switch or PBX.
+VoiceGuide offers extensive control over the information sent within the Setup message, allowing easy configuration of the system to match requirements of the Telco switch or PBX.

 Below is an example of what this section looks like, with the default values set.